iso-radio/what-or-whom-we-love/README.md

 ![example](example.png "example")

 ### Abstract
+Easy rainbow text for friends and allies!

-Rainbow text based on the colours from Gilbert Baker's 1979 rainbow flag design.
+Based on the colours from Gilbert Baker's 1979 rainbow flag design for .
 You can read a bit more about the history of the design from [this article on Wikipedia](https://en.wikipedia.org/wiki/Rainbow_flag_%28LGBT_movement%29).

-Don't use this

 ### Features
 - Rainbow gradient text.